DenaLa/Various-Projects/Copycat-Projects/README.md

-A list of projects that I have done with a tutorial.
-They are just listed for posterity, since many of the projects are hosted here on github itself.

-This is here for posterity.
-I wish to be exposed to a wide array of projects to foster my own creativity in a more practical sense.
+These are a list of project tutorials I have followed.
+No code will be posted here, since the code are provided in the projects themselves.
+If you want to follow along with the projects, I've provided links to each and every one.